Menu

 The secondary part of the results area would be the Glossary.
 Users can toggle between the results data viz and the Glossary while on the calculator page.

-This is when I came up with the primary interaction paradigm: a "toast" overlay that pops up once users calculate their strategies.
+This is when I came up with the primary interaction paradigm: a bottom sheet overlay that pops up once users calculate their strategies.

 I felt strongly about using this toast component because it's one of the only responsive solutions available.
 None of Nationwide's competitors had a solution that was both easy-to-use and responsive across device sizes.